|Funding for:||UK Students, EU Students, International Students|

 You will be involved in the development of tools which allow creation of unified HistoMaps using a combination of widely used HE or immunostained (IHC/MxIF) images and link feature representations from HistoMaps to clinical variables.
 You will further participate in the deployment of these algorithms in the TIAToolbox (https://github.com/TissueImageAnalytics/tiatoolbox).

 This is an exciting opportunity to join a dynamic team based in the Tissue Image Analytics (TIA) Centre, Department of Computer Science, University of Warwick.
 The TIA Centre at Warwick is a global leader in computational pathology and focusses on developing AI algorithms for the analysis of digital pathology images for cancer diagnosis, grading and predicting cancer outcome.
 The computer science department at Warwick is one of the top-ranked computer science departments in the UK and offers excellent opportunities for research students to work on inter-disciplinary projects and develop a successful research profile.

 Candidates should ideally have a computer science, engineering or data science background, although candidates from other scientific disciplines will be considered.
-Candidates should have strong analytical skills, have solid programming experience in python, including developing or applying machine learning techniques (ideally using TensorFlow or PyTorch) and hold a degree equivalent to a UK 2.1 minimum.
+Candidates should have strong analytical skills and should have solid programming experience in python, including developing or applying machine learning techniques (ideally using TensorFlow or PyTorch).

-Supervisors: Dr Shan Raza, Prof Nasir Rajpoot, Tissue Image Analytics (TIA) Centre, Department of Computer Science, University of Warwick, UK.
+Supervisor(s): Dr Shan Raza, Tissue Image Analytics (TIA) Centre, Department of Computer Science, University of Warwick, UK.

-For further details, please contact Dr Shan Raza Shan.Raza@warwick.ac.uk
+For further details, please contact Dr Shan Raza on Shan.Raza@warwick.ac.uk

 Type / Role: